Dynatrace/backstage-plugin/README.md

 # Dynatrace Backstage Plugins

-_Observability and security insights at hand_ - The Dynatrace Backstage plugins enables you to fetch observability and security data from [Dynatrace](https://dynatrace.com/) to be displayed at software components managed in your
+_Context-rich observability and security insights at hand_ - The Dynatrace Backstage plugins enable you to fetch observability and security data from [Dynatrace](https://dynatrace.com/) to be displayed at software components managed in your
 [Backstage Software Catalog](https://backstage.io/docs/features/software-catalog/).
-The data is represented in tabular format with smart links to Dynatrace app for deeper analysis and root cause investigation in case of a related problem or security vulnerability.
+The data is in tabular format with smart links to Dynatrace Apps for deeper analysis and root cause investigation in case of a related problem or security vulnerability.

 The plugins support Kubernetes entities by default.
 This means that it comes with a pre-configured query for Kubernetes deployments and a dedicated component